Shreyank-SH/Auto-WCE-BleedGen/README.md

 - `bleeding`: This folder contains all the bleeding images and their corresponding annotations and bounding box files.
 - `non bleeding`: This folder contains all the non bleeding images.

-The dataset is defined in the `data.yaml` file, which specifies the paths to the training and validation datasets, as well as the class names.

 ## Classification Task

 The classification task involves training a model to classify WCE images as either "bleeding" or "non-bleeding".